stelesford65/ShawnRecipeAPI/README.md

 Great!
 So far we haven't created the Recipe table yet, and this is the ideal time to think about the relationship between `Recipe` and `Category` tables.
 In a real-world application, there could be many recipes that belong to a given category.
 We create this `reference` inside our `Recipe` table.

 Once you're completed adding all the fields and the reference don't forget to migrate the table.

+If you finished the task correctly, the final ER diagram should look like this.

 ## Part3 - create a controller
 Create a `controller` name `recipes` using the following command: `rails generate controller recipes`.